CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/README.md

 * Fetch reports that adhere to COUNTER 5.0 and COUNTER 5.1 standards
 * Retrieve customized reports by utilizing the parameters provided in the SUSHI API.
 * Quickly fetch year-to-date or full previous year reports from all vendors with just one click.
-* Choose and download specific reports from selected vendors, with customizable attributes and date ranges.
+* Choose and download specific reports from selected vendors with customizable attributes and date ranges.
 * Search the SQLite database for reports
 * Possible to reconstruct the SQLite database entirely in case of corruption.
 * Settings feature enables users to set up passwords to encrypt the vendor data, change report-saving directories and change API request settings